 Applications under Rule 2 can only be considered when supported by a recent letter from a professional involved with the child or family, for example a doctor, psychologist or police officer.
-The supporting evidence needs to demonstrate why only one named school can meet the social/medical needs of the child
+The supporting evidence needs to demonstrate why only one named school can meet the social/medical needs of the child.

-Applications for children who were not "looked after" immediately before being adopted or made the subject of a child arrangement order or special guardianship order may be made under this rule.
+Applications for children previously "looked after" but not meeting the specific criteria outlined in Rule 1, may be made under this rule.